DIMATRABO/engin.ma_front/README.md

-# 🚜 engin.ma – JCB Rental Platform
+# 🚜 enginchantier.ma – JCB Rental Platform

-**engin.ma** is a modern web platform that connects clients looking to rent construction machinery (like JCBs) with machine owners.
+**enginchantier.ma** is a modern web platform that connects clients looking to rent construction machinery (like JCBs) with machine owners.
 Admins manage and monitor the platform.
 Inspired by [booking.com](https://booking.com), the goal is to offer a fast, responsive, and multilingual user experience.

 ---